 Meetings with professors who enable in-depth investigations of specific topics (meetings with Stanford faculty and researchers will be facilitated in areas of mutual interest)

-Facilitated access to complementary programs at Stanford in energy and the environment (including information about public Stanford events related to natural gas issues, like thesis presentations and Stanford seminars, and introductions to other research programs and industrial affiliates programs of interest at Stanford)
+Opportunities to engage with complementary programs at Stanford in energy and the environment (including information about public Stanford events related to natural gas issues, like thesis presentations and Stanford seminars, and introductions to other research programs and industrial affiliates programs of interest at Stanford)

-Direct access to student recruitment and diversity initiatives at the school level
+Opportunities to engage in student recruitment and diversity initiatives at the school level